International arbitration law and rules in China

 5.1 Composition of the arbitral tribunal

 5.1.1 An arbitral tribunal may be comprised of one or three arbitrators, as agreed by the parties.
-57 Ibid, art 30.
-The PRC Arbitration Law is silent as to what happens if the parties cannot come to an agreement on the number of arbitrators.
+65 The PRC Arbitration Law is silent as to what happens if the parties cannot come to an agreement on the number of arbitrators.
 This issue is resolved differently depending on which institutional arbitration rules are applicable.

 5.1.2 If an arbitral tribunal is comprised of three arbitrators, both of the parties shall select an arbitrator, or authorise the chair of the arbitration institution that is administering the arbitral proceedings to appoint an arbitrator on their behalf.
 A third arbitrator shall then be selected jointly by the parties or be nominated by the chair of the arbitration institution in accordance with the joint mandate of the parties.
 The third arbitrator shall be the presiding arbitrator.
-58 Ibid, art 31.
+66 The New Arbitration Law introduces a revised approach to the appointment of the third arbitrator, providing that “where the parties agree that the third arbitrator shall be jointly selected by the arbitrators respectively appointed by each party, such agreement shall prevail.”
+67 Whereas this mechanism was already widely used in practice and stipulated in the arbitration rules of major Chinese arbitration institutions, its inclusion in the New Arbitration Law reflects a greater recognition of party autonomy in the constitution of the arbitral tribunal.

 5.1.3 If the parties agree to have a sole arbitrator, that arbitrator shall be selected jointly by the parties or shall be nominated by the chair of the arbitration institution in accordance with the joint mandate of the parties.
-59 Ibid.
+68

 5.1.4 If the parties fail to agree on the method of formation of the arbitral tribunal or fail to select the arbitrators within the time limit specified in the applicable arbitration rules, the arbitrators shall be appointed by the chair of the arbitration institution that is administering the arbitral proceedings.
-60 Ibid, art 32
+69

 Composition of the arbitral tribunal under the CIETAC Arbitration Rules

-5.1.5 Under the CIETAC Arbitration Rules, the arbitral tribunal shall be composed of one or three arbitrators.
-Unless the parties agree otherwise, the default position under the CIETAC Arbitration Rules is that the arbitral tribunal shall be composed of three arbitrators.
-61 CIETAC Arbitration Rules, art 25.
+5.1.6 Under the CIETAC Arbitration Rules, the arbitral tribunal shall be composed of one or three arbitrators.
+Unless the parties agree otherwise or the CIETAC Arbitration Rules provide otherwise, the default position under the CIETAC Arbitration Rules is that the arbitral tribunal shall be composed of three arbitrators.
+70

-5.1.6 The members of the arbitral tribunal are generally selected by the parties from a panel of CIETAC arbitrators.
-As of 1 May 2017, CIETAC’s panel of arbitrators consisted of 1,449 arbitrators, including 434 non-PRC nationals from more than 40 different countries.
+5.1.7 The members of the arbitral tribunal are generally selected by the parties from a panel of CIETAC arbitrators.
+Currently, CIETAC’s panel of arbitrators consists of 1,881arbitrators, from 145 different countries and regions.
 In foreign-related disputes, non-PRC nationals can be appointed as arbitrators.
-62 See paragraph 2.3.3 above.
-Parties are also entitled to appoint arbitrators who are not listed on CIETAC’s panel of arbitrators, but any such appointment must be confirmed by the chair of CIETAC.
-63 CIETAC Arbitration Rules, art 26.
+71 Parties are also entitled to appoint arbitrators who are not listed on CIETAC’s panel of arbitrators, but any such appointment must be confirmed by the chair of CIETAC.
+72

-5.1.7 In practice, the majority of the arbitrators, including the chair of the arbitral tribunal, are usually PRC nationals.
-This is due to the fact that CIETAC tends to appoint PRC nationals as arbitrators when called upon to appoint an arbitrator (eg if CIETAC is acting as the appointing authority or if the parties cannot agree upon the appointment of an arbitrator).
+5.1.8 In practice, the majority of the arbitrators, including the chair of the arbitral tribunal, are usually PRC nationals.
+This is due to the fact that CIETAC tends to appoint PRC nationals as arbitrators when called upon to appoint an arbitrator (e.g. if CIETAC is acting as the appointing authority or if the parties cannot agree upon the appointment of an arbitrator).

 5.2 Procedure for challenging and replacing arbitrators